GITEC 2026 - GITEC Awards: Nominees

 Read full write-up

-Bry Pardoe and the Commonwealth Office of Digital Experience (CODE PA) have transformed how 13 million Pennsylvanians access government services by unifying 70 agency websites into a modern, user-centered PA.gov that provides seamless access to more than 1,000 services.
-In just seven months, Bry’s 65-person integrated team executed a massive consolidation effort that improved ADA compliance from 37% to 95%, incorporated extensive feedback from over 300 residents, and delivered a platform that has already generated hundreds of millions of page views.
-By aligning 70 agencies around a services-first, agile approach and securing executive support for a new digital model, CODE PA replaced a fragmented, outdated system with a scalable, accessible, and intuitive experience that makes it easier for residents to find jobs, start businesses, access family services, or plan recreation—all in one place.
+Bry Pardoe and the Commonwealth Office of Digital Experience (CODE PA) have transformed how 13 million Pennsylvanians access government services by unifying over 60 agency websites into a modern, user-centered PA.gov that provides seamless access to more than 1,000 services.
+In just seven months, they executed a massive consolidation effort that improved ADA compliance to 95%, incorporated extensive feedback from over 300 residents, and delivered a platform that has already generated hundreds of millions of page views.
+By aligning Commonwealth agencies around a services-first, agile approach and securing executive support for a new digital model, CODE PA replaced a fragmented, outdated system with a scalable, accessible, and intuitive experience that makes it easier for residents to find jobs, start businesses, access family services, or plan recreation—all in one place.
 This initiative sets a new national standard for state digital transformation and delivers lasting impact for the Commonwealth.

 Clark County, Nevada - ClarkCountyNV.gov